 Element Current Target Reflect the economic value of services Counties Energy negotiates as required to ensure it meets pricing principle (c).
 This includes negotiation with large No change.
-The recently introduced policy has proven to be popular with customers, rewards and incentivises Enable price/quality trade-offs customers for non-standard pricing arrangements and negotiations with Counties Energy's large, distributed generators for connection to the Counties Energy network. off-peak usage, and the early termination charge provides an added level of financial security to ensure connection costs are fully recovered.
+The recently introduced policy has proven to be popular with customers, rewards and incentivises off-peak usage, and the early termination charge provides an added level of financial security to ensure connection tors for connection to the es Energy network.
+Enable price/quality trade-offs customers for non-standard pricing arrangements and negotiations with Counties Energy's large, distributed generators for connection to the Counties Energy network.